rmclarklab/mite_eQTL/README.md

 ## Experimental design

-We used a pesticide susceptible strain ROS-ITi (diploid mother, ♀, **S**) and more resistant strain MR-VPi (haploid father, ♂, **R**) as inbred parent strains for the generation of isogenic F3 populations samples from which RNA was collected for RNA-seq for use in eQTL mapping.
+We used a pesticide susceptible strain ROS-ITi (diploid mother, ♀, **S**) and more resistant strain MR-VPi (haploid father, ♂, **R**) as inbred parent strains for the generation of isogenic F3 population samples from which RNA was collected for RNA-seq for use in eQTL mapping.

 ## Table of contents